14.6.1MegaScale Patient ID Partition Selection Modes

 In large infrastructures involving storage of Patient data from multiple sources, data is often read and written using a Patient identifier as the search key, as opposed to the Patient ID.
 For example, a common pattern is to perform a conditional update operation on a Patient resource using a conditional URL such as Patient?identifier=http://example.org|123.

-In Patient ID Partition Mode, the server needs to resolve this search to determine the Patient resource ID, which is then used to determine the actual shard and partition to access.
+In MegaScale Patient ID Partition Modes, the server needs to resolve this search to determine the Patient resource ID, which is then used to determine the actual shard and partition to access.
 This creates a circular dependency since the server needs to know which partition to search, but needs to search to determine the partition.

 14.6.4.1Configuring Pre-Assigned Patient Identifier Systems

-Identifier systems that will be used for conditional operations on Patient resources must be declared in the FHRI Storage module configuration, using the Patient Identifier Systems for Pre-Assignment setting.
+Identifier systems that will be used for conditional operations on Patient resources must be declared in the FHIR Storage module configuration, using the Patient Identifier Systems for Pre-Assignment setting.
 Any identifier systems that have not been pre-declared in configuration will not be available for use in conditional operations, and trying to use them will result in an error.

 This setting accepts multiple identifier systems, each separated by whitespace (space or newline).
 Values can be a fixed value, e.g. http://example.org/practitioner.
 Values can also be specified as a regular expression by adding a prefix of ^ and a suffix of $, e.g. ^http://example.org/practitioner/[0-9]+$.